plantbreeding/BrAPI-Manuscript2/manuscript.md

 ## Author Contributions {.page_break_before}

-+ **Peter Selby**: Peter wrote and edited a significant portion of the manuscript.
+"+ **Peter Selby**: Peter wrote and edited a significant portion of the manuscript.
 Peter has been the BrAPI Project Coordinator since 2017, managing the day-to-day operations of the BrAPI project.
 + **Rafael Abbeloos**: Rafael wrote the section on the PIPPA project, and has made significant contributions to the BrAPI compatibility of the PIPPA project.
 + **Anne-Francoise Adam-Blondon**: Anne-Francoise has made significant contributions to the Florilège and Faidare projects.
-+ **Francisco Agosto**: Francisco wrote the section on the ImageBreed project, and has made significant contributions to the BrAPI compatibility of the ImageBreed project.
++ **Francisco J. Agosto-Pérez**: Francisco wrote the section on the ImageBreed project, and has made significant contributions to the BrAPI compatibility of the ImageBreed project.
 + **Michael Alaux**: Michael has made significant contributions to the AGENT Portal project.
 + **Isabelle Alic**: Isabelle wrote the section on the PHIS project, and has made significant contributions to the BrAPI compatibility of the PHIS project.
 + **Khaled Al-Shamaa**: Khaled wrote the section on the QBMS project, and has made significant contributions to the BrAPI compatibility of the QBMS project.
 + **Johan Steven Aparicio**: Johan wrote the section on the Mr.Bean project, and has made significant contributions to the BrAPI compatibility of the Mr.Bean project.
 + **Jan Erik Backlund**: Jan Erik has made significant contributions to the BMS project.
 + **Aldrin Batac**: Aldrin has made significant contributions to the BMS project.
 + **Sebastian Beier**: Sebastian wrote the section on the DivBrowse project, and has made significant contributions to the BrAPI compatibility of the DivBrowse project.
++ **Gabriel Besombes**: Gabriel has made significant contributions to the PHIS project.
-+ **Alice Boizet**: Alice wrote the section on the Florilège project, and has made significant contributions to the BrAPI compatibility of the Florilège, Gigwa and ShinyBrAPPs projects.
++ **Alice Boizet**: Alice wrote the section on the Florilège projects, and has made significant contributions to the BrAPI compatibility of the Florilège, Gigwa and ShinyBrAPPs projects.
 + **Matthijs Brouwer**: Matthijs has made significant contributions to the AGENT Portal project.
 + **Terry Casstevens**: Terry has made significant contributions to the PHG project.
++ **Arnaud Charleroy**: Arnaud has made significant contributions to the PHIS project.
 + **Keo Corak**: Keo wrote the section on the SCT project, and has made significant contributions to the BrAPI compatibility of the SCT project.
 + **Chaney Courtney**: Chaney wrote the section on the Field Book project, and has made significant contributions to the BrAPI compatibility of the Field Book project.
 + **Mariano Crimi**: Mariano has made significant contributions to the BMS project.
 + **Gouripriya Davuluri**: Gouripriya has made significant contributions to the AGENT Portal project.
++ **Kauê de Sousa**: Kauê wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
 + **Jeremy Destin**: Jeremy has made significant contributions to the Florilège and Faidare projects.
-+ **Ajay Dhungana**: Ajay wrote section introductions for the Phenotyping, Genotyping, and Germplasm topics.
++ **Ajay Dhungana**: Ajay wrote the section introductions for the Phenotyping, Genotyping, and Germplasm topics.
 + **Bert Droesbeke**: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
 + **Manuel Feser**: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
-+ **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP project, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
++ **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP projects, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
-+ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper project, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS projects and the Trait Selector BrAPP.
++ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper projects, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS, and the Trait Selector BrAPP projects.
 + **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
 + **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
 + **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.
-+ **Lynn Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
++ **Lynn Carol Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
 + **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
 + **Paul Kersey**: Paul has made significant contributions to the AGENT Portal project.
 + **Andrzej Kilian**: Andrzej has made significant contributions to the DArT Sample Submission and DArTView projects.
 + **Patrick König**: Patrick has made significant contributions to the AGENT Portal project.
 + **Suman Kumar**: Suman has made significant contributions to the AGENT Portal project.
 + **Josh Lamos-Sweeney**: Josh wrote the section on the G-Crunch project, and has made significant contributions to the BrAPI compatibility of the G-Crunch project.
 + **Laszlo Lang**: Laszlo has made significant contributions to the Zendro project.
 + **Matthias Lange**: Matthias wrote the section on the AGENT Portal project, and has made significant contributions to the BrAPI compatibility of the AGENT Portal project.
-+ **Marie-Angélique Laporte**: Wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
++ **Marie-Angélique Laporte**: Marie-Angélique wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
-+ **Kauê de Sousa**: Wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
-+ **Brandon Madriz**: Wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
 + **Taein Lee**: Taein has made significant contributions to the BIMS project.
 + **Erwan Le-Floch**: Erwan has made significant contributions to the AGENT Portal project.
 + **Francisco López**: Francisco has made significant contributions to the GLIS project.
++ **Brandon Madriz**: Brandon wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
 + **Marco Marsella**: Marco wrote the section on the GLIS project, and has made significant contributions to the BrAPI compatibility of the GLIS project.
 + **Maud Marty**: Maud has made significant contributions to the Florilège and Faidare projects.
 + **Célia Michotey**: Célia has made significant contributions to the Florilège and Faidare projects.
 + **Zachary Miller**: Zachary has made significant contributions to the PHG project.
 + **Iain Milne**: Iain has made significant contributions to the Flapjack, Gridscore, and Germinate projects.
-+ **Lukas Mueller**: Lukas wrote the section on the Breedbase project, and has made significant contributions to the BrAPI compatibility of the Breedbase project.
-Lukas is also Co-PI on the current BrAPI Grant and has supported the project since its inception.
++ **Lukas A. Mueller**: Lukas wrote the section on the Breedbase project, and has made significant contributions to the BrAPI compatibility of the Breedbase project.
+Lukas is also Co-PI on the current BrAPI Grant and has supported the BrAPI project since its inception.
 + **Moses Nderitu**: Moses wrote the section on the DArTView project, and has made significant contributions to the BrAPI compatibility of the DArTView project.
++ **Pascal Neveu**: Pascal has made significant contributions to the PHIS project.
++ **Nick Palladino**: Nick has made significant contributions to the DeltaBreed project.
 + **Tim Parsons**: Tim has made significant contributions to the DeltaBreed project.
-+ **Cyril Pommier**: Cyril wrote the section on the Faidare project, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
++ **Cyril Pommier**: Cyril wrote the section on the Faidare projects, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
 + **Jean-François Rami**: Jean-François wrote the section on the ShinyBrAPPs project, and has made significant contributions to the BrAPI compatibility of the ShinyBrAPPs project.
-+ **Sebastian Raubach**: Sebastian wrote the sections on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
++ **Sebastian Raubach**: Sebastian wrote the section on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
 + **Trevor Rife**: Trevor has made significant contributions to the Field Book project.
 + **Kelly Robbins**: Kelly is the PI for the BrAPI Project grant, and has supported all technical and scientific aspects of the project.
 + **Mathieu Rouard**: Mathieu wrote the section on the MGIS project, and has made significant contributions to the BrAPI compatibility of the MGIS project.
 + **Joseph Ruff**: Joseph has made significant contributions to the AGENT Portal project.
 + **Guilhem Sempéré**: Guilhem wrote the section on the Gigwa project, and has made significant contributions to the BrAPI compatibility of the Gigwa project.
++ **Romil Mayank Shah**: Romil has made significant contributions to the SCT project.
 + **Paul Shaw**: Paul wrote the section on the Helium project, and has made significant contributions to the BrAPI compatibility of the Helium project.
 + **Becky Smith**: Becky has made significant contributions to the Flapjack project.
 + **Nahuel Soldevilla**: Nahuel has made significant contributions to the BMS project.
++ **Anne Tireau**: Anne has made significant contributions to the PHIS project.
 + **Clarysabel Tovar**: Clarysabel has made significant contributions to the BMS project.
 + **Grzegorz Uszynski**: Grzegorz wrote the section on the DArT Sample Submission project, and has made significant contributions to the BrAPI compatibility of the DArT Sample Submission project.
 + **Vivian Bass Vega**: Vivian has made significant contributions to the Zendro project.
 + **Stephan Weise**: Stephan has made significant contributions to the AGENT Portal project.
-+ **Shawn Yarnes**: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project.
++ **Shawn C. Yarnes**: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project. "

 ## References {.page_break_before}